-This partnerschip is in their second year of collaboration.
+This partnerschip is in their third year of collaboration.
 The first year marked Partnerschools' first Visual Art collaboration: Our Artist-in-Residence, Lia Rodi, along with the wonderful teachers, curated a creative and safe visual art collaboration during the pandemic.
-This year, we will get even more creative and facilitate a collaboration between Presbyterian Art and Yellowstone Music.
+During the second year, we became even more creative and facilitated a collaboration between Presbyterian Art and Yellowstone Music.
 This school year will be an exciting year of music and visual art, field trips and more for both schools!

 Leslie Wade received her BA from Baylor University in Art History and Political Science, with graduate work in Museum Studies.
 Her past work experience has included staff at Baylor University, youth art instructor, Assistant Director of an art gallery and nine years as a Museum Educator at The Museum of Fine Arts, Houston.
 She presently teaches hands-on Museum District Classes and Art and Architecture

 I am a native of Memphis Tennessee where I was raised and groomed deeply in the music community of gospel roots, jazz, classical, Blues, R&B and Hip-Hop as it was taking its place in the American (Eastern Culture).
 Being born of Freddie C. Butler Sr. (father) in 1975 who was a musician and songwriter at time helped motivate me.
 Mtyh: My mother was taking piano lessons while she was with child and some believe that reading or singing to a child in the womb helps to stimulate the child’s mind.
 One would say this is where it started.